blueskyletters/blueskyletters.github.io/_drafts/the-unlikely-pilgrimage-of-harold-fry-book-review.md

 ---
 _A highly thought-provoking and realistically charming book_

+> _“Beginnings could happen more than once, or in different ways.” -_Rachel Joyce, _The Unexpected Pilgrimage of Harold Fry_

 Before I go into the review, let me tell you how I discovered this book.
 I was mesmerized by the book _A Man Called Ove_ by Frederik Backman.
 Who wouldn't?
 A realistically heart-warming story that makes one cry and laugh at the same time.
 So I wanted to find a book that had such a simple yet powerfully beautiful story.
 Google gave me a couple of recommendations and _The Unlikely Pilgrimage of Harold Fry_ was one of them.
 If you loved Ove, then I would definitely recommend you to take a walk with Harold.

 I loved the purity and unique beauty of this uplifting tale.
 At first I wondered how I could possibly get involved in this apparently absurd story.
 But it was a quick read and full of pleasant surprises and many special moments.
 One fine morning, a retired old man Harold Fry sets out to post a letter to his old colleague and friend, Queenie, who suffers from a grave illness.
 But he spontaneously decides to head-off in her far away direction.
 And so Mr. Fry ends up setting out on a 500 mile walk to visit his friend.